grafana/writers-toolkit/docs/static/templates/reference-template.md

 ## API documentation

-Although API documentation is a reference topic, rather than a task topic, it is has its own guidelines.
+Although API documentation is a reference topic, rather than a task topic, it has its own guidelines.